 Tag Archives: Movies

 Now as you have probably gathered, I love movies, does not matter to me if its Silent cinema, War movies, Sci-fi, Art-House or modern cinema.
 I will watch anything.
 People always ask me what my favorite movie is of all time?, my reply is Citizen Kane, this is usually met by “why not something modern” or “Your just going along with all critics with that choice”.
-So what is it that makes me adore this movie so much and makes me go back to it time and kane 1again?.
+So what is it that makes me adore this movie so much and makes me go back to it time and again?.

 The man himself Orson Welles was only 25 when he started making this film, that is as the writer, director and the star, at 25 that is one hell of an amazing thing to do, now I don’t know about you but I certainly couldn’t do that at 25.
 The film has a brilliant narrative that was so revolutionary for the time.
 It starts with a news reel telling us the story of this Charles Foster Kane and what he did and accomplished in his life.. and the scandals.
 This is the way of Orson Welles telling us what is in store for us and this enigmatic figure of a man he has created.
 The character Kane lives in his own secluded mansion called Xanadu.
 Xanadu is showing the perfect metaphor of what this man Kane is, Dark, Secluded and mysterious.
 The narrative i refer too is “ROSEBUD”, Rosebud is Kane’s last word on his death bed, he whispers it in his last breath, a news reel reporter is hired to find out who/what was Kane’s rosebud.
 We finally find out at the end, Orson Welles is pure genius when he lets us discover who/what is Rosebud, just like that Ghostly Whisper at the start, like a metaphorical whisper, sort of paying homage to the start its wonderfully done.